priscila225/pagerduty-slack-topic-updater/README.md

 # pagerduty-slack-topic-updater

-Simple function to read the pagerduty on-call calendar schedule and update the slack topics channels automatically
+A simple and clean nodeJS function to read the pagerduty on-call calendar schedule and update the slack topics channels automatically

 ## Install dependencies